 After the excavations of these two sites are completed, they are expected to be conserved and exhibited in situ together with the already unearthed valetudinarium, i.e. Roman military hospital.

 Part of the ruins of Novae were partly restored and exhibited in situ under a project financed with EU funding worth almost BGN 6 million (app.
 EUR 3 million) back in 2014.

 It is also reported that Svishtov Municipality is working on a new restoration project to build upon the previous one, with the stated goal of making Novae the best and most fully exhibited Roman military camp in Europe.

-The Roman Military Camp and Late Antiquity City of Novae is located 4 km east of the Bulgarian Danube city of Svishtov in an area called Staklen (meaning “made of glass" – because of the Ancient Roman glass fragments on the site).
+The Roman Military Camp and Late Antiquity / Late Roman / Early Byzantine city of Novae is located 4 km east of the Bulgarian Danube city of Svishtov in an area called Staklen (meaning “made of glass" – because of the Ancient Roman glass fragments on the site).